-Instructors must continue to pass a written test on course materials requiring testing PRIOR to teaching a block of instruction.
+Instructors must continue to pass a written test on course materials requiring testing PRIOR to teaching a block of instruction in order to receive in-service credit for the course.
 See FAQ 36.

-There are now some exceptions for officers to receive in-service credit from attending certain classes delivered by non-CJ certified instructors.
+There are some exceptions for officers to receive in-service credit from attending certain classes delivered by non-CJ certified instructors.
 See FAQ 30.